robovm/robovm-robopods/README.md

 A RoboPod comes in form of a simple JAR file published to Maven Central so you can easily integrate it with Maven or Gradle.
-Just add a depencency to your Maven or Gradle build files and you are ready to go!
+Add a depencency to your Maven or Gradle build files, download native frameworks, define frameworks in robovm.xml and you are ready to go!

 ### Versioning